SBU-BMI/quip_cancer_segmentation/README.md

 #### Generate Grayscale heatmap:
   + Run "bash download_heatmap/get_grayscale_heatmaps/start.sh"
   + Results are stored at download_heatmap/get_grayscale_heatmaps/grayscale_heatmaps and data/grayscale_heatmaps
 #### Confirm the results:
   + Compare the grayscale heatmap with the one on website: [https://mathbiol.github.io/tcgatil/](https://mathbiol.github.io/tcgatil/)

+# Citation
+@article{le2019utilizing,
+  title={Utilizing Automated Breast Cancer Detection to Identify Spatial Distributions of Tumor Infiltrating Lymphocytes in Invasive Breast Cancer}, author={Le, Han and Gupta, Rajarsi and Hou, Le and Abousamra, Shahira and Fassler, Danielle and Kurc, Tahsin and Samaras, Dimitris and Batiste, Rebecca and Zhao, Tianhao and Van Dyke, Alison L and Sharma, Ashish and Bremer, Erich and Almeida, Jonas S. and Saltz, Joel}, journal={arXiv preprint arXiv:1905.10841}, year={2019}
+}